 pageloadId identifier and helped it merge duplicate visits from visitors using these two buttons.
 Cloudflare’s script seems to have been written with no awareness of the history navigation cache, though.

-Cloudflare Web Analytics has an interesting way of counting the number of visitors.
+CWA has an interesting way of counting the number of visitors.
 The industry-standard methods are to either count unique IP addresses or assigning each visitor an identifier and counting those.
-Instead, Cloudflare Web Analytics counts any page-views referred from another website or nowhere (using the
+Instead, CWA counts any page-views referred from another website or nowhere (using the

 Referer request header) as both a page view and a visitor.
 Internal-traffic on your website is referred from itself and is therefore only counted as a page view.